-Queen Mary, University of London is ranked 121st in the Times Higher Education rankings, it is also ranked between 151-200 in the Shanghai Jaio Tong rankings.
+Queen Mary, University of London is ranked =117th in the Times Higher Education rankings, it is also ranked between 201-300th in the Shanghai Jaio Tong rankings.
 Queen Mary’s is also a member of the Russell Group of universities.

-Queen Mary is ranked =102nd in the National Student Survey Satisfaction rankings.
+Queen Mary is ranked 67th in the National Student Survey Satisfaction rankings.

-Pathway entry for international students -At Queen Mary's NCUK offers foundation courses leading to degree course entry.
+Pathway entry for international students - at Queen Mary's NCUK offers foundation courses leading to degree course entry.

 For more information, please visit Pathway & Foundation page.

-91.4% of Queen Mary graduates enter directly into work, further study or training within 6 months of graduation (source:HESA).
+91.5% of Queen Mary graduates enter directly into work, further study or training within 6 months of graduation (source:HESA).
 A breakdown of post graduation employment by course, showing the split into professional/managerial positions, rather than general employment figures, is available from Unistats an independent source of university data.
 For more information, please visit the REF Information page.